Habnone/hello-world/README.md

-# Hello World
+# Hello World!
-Hello word written in the most effective way possible
+Hello world written in the most effective way possible
 ## Contributing
 Contributions are allowed.
 Just make sure that your pull request doesn't match any of the following criteria:
 - Overkill code (no bracket spam, no empty string spam etc, you get it)